 Kyoei Seicha Uji Matcha Au Lait (5 Sticks)

 While this is not a snack, it is an excellent way to add more matcha into your life!
 The Kyoei Seicha Matcha Au Lait (5 Sticks) is a version of instant matcha powder with a café au lait twist.
 Once you try one packet, you’ll be hooked!

 Looking for more green tea snacks and drinks?
-Bokksu Market has plenty of options (including green tea pudding!) that you can purchase.
+Bokksu Boutique has plenty of options (including green tea pudding!) that you can purchase.
 With options for kitchen tools, snacks, teas, and home goods, you’ll be able to find all your favorite Asian goods in one place.

 By Krystina Quintana

 You may love matcha, you may love ramen...but would you love them together?